 To protect your transmitted data in the best possible way we use SSL encryption (HTTPS protocol) for our online services.
 You will recognise encrypted connections by the lock symbol and the prefix „https://“ in the address line of your browser.
 All data that you transmit to our website – for example enquiries, subscriptions and cancellations of subscriptions to newsletters or event registrations – cannot be read by third parties because of SSL encryption.

 If you send an enquiry by e-mail, we have to warn you that the transmission by e-mail may be unsafe due to the technical structure of the Internet and that third parties may be able to read this message without authorisation.
 You must therefore take responsibility for the choice of this communication medium yourself.
 If your e-mail provider offers this option, e-mails between your e-mail provider and our e-mail server can be transmitted in an encrypted way using TLS.

 We only use your personal data within our organisation.
-We will not pass your personal data on to third parties unless you have expressly given us prior permission or in the below explicitly mentioned cases, e.g. we might pass personal data on to a third party organising events (as mentioned in the invitation letter).
+We will not transfer your personal data to third parties unless you have expressly given us prior permission or in the below explicitly mentioned cases, e.g. we might transfer personal data to a third party organising events (as mentioned in the invitation letter).